 When working with state kept in a heap-based state backend, accesses and updates involve reading and writing objects on the heap.
 But for objects kept in the RocksDBStateBackend, accesses and updates involve serialization and deserialization, and so are much more expensive.
 But the amount of state you can have with RocksDB is limited only by the size of the local disk.
 Note also that only the RocksDBStateBackend is able to do incremental snapshotting, which is a significant benefit for applications with large amounts of slowly changing state.

 Both state backends are able to do asynchronous snapshotting, meaning that they can take a snapshot without impeding the ongoing stream processing.
-This is the default behavior for the RocksDBStateBackend, whereas the heap-based state backends are synchronous by default.

 - State Backends (Apache Flink Documentation)